Isaacppp/A-Mock-Business-Recommendation-How-to-Optimize-Jim-Beam-Brands-Product-Portfolio-in-Iowa/README.md

 #### 4. Relative Market Share

-- Below table shows a clear overview of relative market share that Jim Beam Brands and the leading rival stand in each category.
+- To get the data point on X-axis for each category, I queried Jim Beam Brands’ relative market share.
+For a clearer overview, below table tells the relative market share of Jim Beam Brands (the first right in below table), and who is the leading rival in each category.

 ![Relative Market Share](https://user-images.githubusercontent.com/95849080/201593164-6dbac934-642b-411f-964e-1c622ff793ef.jpg)